Stripe Webhooks: Complete Guide with Event Examples

 Handle this event to:

-- Calculate prorated charges or credits
+• Calculate prorated charges or credits.

-- Update billing information in your database
+• Update billing info in your database.

-- Notify customer of changes
+• Notify the customer of changes.

 Subscription Cancellation